codeniko/fitbit-ga4/README.md

 * `load` is emitted each time the app is loaded.
 * `display_on` is emitted each time the device display turns on.
 * `unload` is emitted each time the app is unloaded.

+## Setting up GA4 on Google
+1) Create new GA4 property (no need to create the UA property alongside it).
+2) In Data Streams, choose the "Web" platform.
+Enter any URL and stream name.
+You can disable Enhanced measurements as those are tied to webpages and are irrelevant for fitbit apps.
+3) Copy the Measurement ID at the top right; it starts with `G-`
+4) On the same Data Stream page, scroll down and open `Measurement Protocol API secrets`.
+Create and copy the generated secret value.

+## Debug logs
+You can enable debug logs in both the app and companion.
+Companion's `ga.configure` function allows for an optional `debug` field.
+Similarly, App exposes a `ga.setDebug(true)` function.